IN PRE-PRODUCTION

 The difference between spoken voice-over and narration may seem minor from a formal perspective, but in terms of function, the distinction is important.
 A voice‑over speaker provides an off‑screen voice that is not part of the narrative, as opposed to a diegetic character with dialogue.

-narrator, on the other hand, provides spoken commentary of the entire story for the audience.
+A narrator, on the other hand, provides spoken commentary of the entire story for the audience.
 The narration can be done either by a disconnected third-person voice or a lead character.
-Voice‑over narration is usually monophonic involving only one speaker or polyphonic, as in Citizen Kane (1941), where multiple speakers narrate the story.
+Voice‑over narration is usually monophonic – involving only one speaker – or polyphonic, as in Citizen Kane (1941), where multiple speakers narrate the story.
 Beyond simple matters of exposition, such commentary can contribute to mood, subtext, dramatic irony and the overall structure of the movie.
 This technique plays a critical role in advertising, documentaries, science fiction films and more.
 The use of a cast of speakers for every role is most pronounced in dubbing one language over another, which is still a hugely popular method of releasing films in different countries.

 A voice-over artist is a person who records off-camera narration or dialogue.
 These recordings can then be used for a variety of audio products, such as films or radio programs.
 In this day and age, voice-over artists are also increasingly in demand in the gaming industry.
 When it comes to voice‑overs, be it for commercials, TV series or documentaries, no two projects are the same.
 Correct and confident enunciation is crucial for the success of the end product, as well as the ability to use different accents in order to adopt various roles.
 This is why unique and professionally skilled artists are in such great demand.